getty-zig/getty.so/pages/guide/deserializers.md

         //    deserializer to visitSome.
 The visitor will then restart the
         //    deserialization process using the optional's payload type.
         //
-        //    You can think of this method as a place to do some pre-processing
+        //    In other words, you can think of this method as a place to do
-        //    before deserializing the actual payload value. const backup = self.tokens;
+        //    some pre-processing before deserializing an actual payload value. const backup = self.tokens;

         if (try self.tokens.next()) |token| {